The Comeback Kids

 But Daryl saved his cruelest joke for me.
 I would hear his classes roaring with laughter and go see what the heck was going on.
 His classes would bow to me and chant 'Om', the Hindu mantra of reverence for the Master.
 It turned out the reason the classes were laughing is he would tell jokes about me.
 The laughter would of course draw me to his room with curiosity.
 Then he would have his class start that 'Om' crap to get me to leave the room.
 Daryl knew I couldn't stand listening to it.

 One day in 1998 Daryl announced that he and Joanne had gotten engaged.
 All the girls sighed - the Hawaiian Hunk was off the market for good.
-But the girls were good sports - they liked Joanne so much that they were happy for her.
+But the girls were good sports about it - they liked Joanne so much that they were happy for her.

 I asked Daryl for some details on the engagement.
 He laughed.
 He said he was really worried that Joanne would say no. He had been a Party Boy for so long that she wondered if he could ever settle down.